lunasilvetti/GranChaco_SpectralDiversity/README.md

-# 🌿 Spectral Distance and Species Similarity in the Gran Chaco
+# 🌿 Diversity Patterns in the Gran Chaco Based on Satellite-Derived Metrics

 ## Overview